 Skip to main content

-Advice For Talking To Your Child About Catheters
+Talking To Your Child About Using Pediatric Catheters: A Helpful Guide

-advice for talking to your child about using catheters
+tips for talking to your child about using pediatric catheters - pediatric catheterization

 Have you recently been told that your child will need to start a regimen of intermittent catheterization?
 If so, it’s normal to have a few fears about whether or not your child is ready to learn to self-catheterize.
-We have some helpful advice for talking to your child about using pediatric catheters.
+We have helpful tips for talking to your child about using pediatric catheters.
+It’s our goal to not only be here as your trusted catheter company but also offer the kind of support and resources that you and your child need as they transition to using catheters on their own.

 Tips for Talking to Your Child About Using Pediatric Catheters

-If your child needs to use catheters, they may have a variety of reactions.
-Some kids approach it like a new normal right off the bat.
-Others may feel scared.
+If your child needs to use catheters, they may experience a range of emotions.
+Some kids approach it like a new normal right off the bat and adjust quickly.
+Others may feel scared or anxious about the process.
 They might worry it will hurt or that their friends will know.
 The best way to help them through this transition is to talk to them.
 Here are a few tips that may help.

 1. Let your child know they’re not alone.

-2. Frame self-cathing as a normal part of their daily routine.
+2. Frame self-cathing as a normal part of their normal daily routine.

-Let them know that while the idea of using catheters may seem kind of scary, it is actually what will keep them healthy, and it shouldn’t hurt.
+It’s important to explain that while the initial idea of using intermittent catheters may seem kind of scary, it won’t hurt.
+It will keep them healthy and free of an attached catheter drain bag.

 In case of minor irritation or pain when cathing, it’s possible that a catheter type change could help.
 For example, hydrophilic pediatric catheters remain well-lubricated from start to finish, making cathing much more comfortable.

-3. Discuss the importance of hygiene to prevent UTIs and other infections.
+3. Teach the importance of hygiene to prevent UTIs.

-When it comes to using catheters, practicing proper hygiene is an important part of keeping clean and preventing illness.
-Explain to your child why they need to avoid urinary tract infections (UTIs) and other related potential complications because of drawbacks like additional doctor visits, tests, and painful and even sometimes dangerous symptoms if left untreated.
+When using catheters, practicing proper hygiene is an important part of keeping clean and preventing illness.
+Explain to your child why they must avoid urinary tract infections (UTIs) and other related infections or potential complications.
+It may help to explain the drawbacks, like having to go to the doctor or dealing with painful and even dangerous symptoms if left untreated.

-You should always make sure your hands and/or your child’s hands are washed and clean before handling the catheters.
-Insertion supplies like antiseptic wipes and gloves can also be helpful in preventing contamination and infection risk as well.
+You should always ensure your hands and/or your child’s hands are washed and cleaned before handling the catheters.
+Insertion supplies like antiseptic wipes and gloves can also help prevent contamination and infection risk.

 4. Join the 180 Medical Kids Club.